 Penny stocks are those stocks that trade at a very low market price (less than Rs 10) and have a very low market capitalization (typically under 100 crores) are called penny stocks in the Indian stock market.
 These are the darlings of the new investors.
 The low market price of these stocks makes them quite attractive to beginners.

 However, these stocks are very risky.
 You might have never heard the names of most of these companies and very limited information about the company is available to the public.
 The stock prices of these companies are easy to manipulate.
 Overall, penny stocks are difficult to investigate for a newbie investor.
 My advice, stay away from penny stocks until you have got good knowledge and experience in the stock market.

 This is my final advice.
 Do not expect high returns while investing your first Rs 1,000 in stocks.
 Stocks are not ‘lottery’ tickets.
 Even if you get a return of 100% in 6 months, still you will make a profit of only Rs 1000 (Rs 166 per month on average).

 This isn’t going to affect your life financially.
 Until the investment amount is large or the principal is invested for a long duration (power of compounding), the returns won’t be too big to affect you financially.

-Trust me, you’ll get more involved in the market if you have some money is invested in it, no matter how small it is.
-By investing your first Rs 1,000 in the market, you will learn ‘fast’ and learn ‘efficiently’.
+One thing I can take guarantee is that your experience after buying your first stock will be amazing!
+Trust me, you’ll get more involved in the market if you have some money invested in it, no matter how small it is.
+By investing your first Rs 1000 in the market, you will learn ‘fast’ and learn ‘efficiently’.

+I hope this post is on how to invest your first Rs 1000 in the stock market. is useful to you.
 If you have any questions or doubts, feel free to comment below.
 I’ll be happy to help you out.
+Happy learning and investing.